 U.S. v.
 BECERRA-GARCIA; U.S. v.
 TERRY - In Becerra-Garcia, the 9th Cir. refused to suppress evidence found by tribal rangers who detained a non-Indian, ruling that inherent tribal sovereignty includes the power to exclude trespassers and "necessarily entails investigating potential trespassers."
 Similarly in U.S. v.
 Terry, the 8th Cir. similarly upheld the tribal arrest and detention of a non-Indian while waiting to turn the defendant over to state authorities.
+On July 27, 2005 the court denied the petition for rehearing and the petition for rehearing en banc.

-CONTRIBUTIONS TO SUPREME COURT PROJECT: As always, NCAI and NARF welcome general contributions to the Tribal Supreme Court Project.
+CONTRIBUTIONS TO SUPREME COURT PROJECT

+As always, NCAI and NARF welcome general contributions to the Tribal Supreme Court Project.
 Please send any general contributions to NCAI, attn: Sharon Ivy, 1301 Connecticut Ave., NW, Suite 200, Washington, DC 20036.

-Please contact us if you have any questions or if we can be of assistance.
-John Dossett, NCAI General Counsel, 503-248-0783 (jdossett@ncai.org) or Richard Guest, NARF Staff Attorney, 202-785-4166 (richardg@narf.org).
+Please contact us if you have any questions or if we can be of assistance: John Dossett, NCAI General Counsel, 503-248-0783 (jdossett@ncai.org) or Richard Guest, NARF Senior Staff Attorney, 202-785-4166 (richardg@narf.org).